wirepas/backend-apis/gateway_to_backend/README.md

 This API doesn't enforce the usage of a keep alive message by a gateway to avoid additional constraints on the gateway implementation.
-In fact, it implies the generation of a PING request to the broker if there is to message generated within a keep alive interval.
+In fact, it implies the generation of a PING request to the broker if there is no message generated within a keep alive interval.

 Nevertheless, it is recommended to use the keep alive mechanism of MQTT